 CISB 6230 (2).
 TEAMING WITH VENTURE INVESTORS.
-This course examines business practices and applications that are unique to the venture-funded, early-stage company.
-Building a fast growth venture backed company is different from building a company using the entrepreneur's own funds or those of friends or relatives.
-The entrepreneur must be effective working with the "smart money."
-Students learn management techniques, organizational processes and collaboration models that will contribute to success as an entrepreneurial executive in a venture backed enterprise.
-Topics also covered are: What the venture investor looks for; Evolution of the entrepreneur's role as the CEO; and board responsibilities, leadership and behavior.
-This course gives the student the ability to recognize the key challenges and typical mistakes that lead to failure in the early-stage, venture backed company and how to prevent them.
+Examines business practices and applications that are unique to the venture-funded, early-stage company.
+Building a fast-growth, venture-backed company is different from building a company using the entrepreneur's own funds or those of friends or relatives.
+The entrepreneur must be effective working with "smart money."
+Students learn management techniques, organizational processes, and collaboration models that contribute to success as an entrepreneurial executive in a venture-backed enterprise.
+Covers what the venture investor looks for; evolution of the entrepreneur's role as the CEO; and board responsibilities, leadership, and behavior.
+Also, recognizing the key challenges and typical mistakes that lead to failure in the early-stage, venture-backed company and how to prevent them.

 CISB 6231 (2).
 VENTURING IN CHINA.
-This course offers a systematic approach for investing in China based on the best and most current international investment practices customized for China.
-The course is built around the investment process and focuses on critical steps. including 1) developing a supply of investments of the desired variety, 2) evaluating and selecting investments that meet established investment criteria, 3) negotiation and structuring investments, 4) adding value to the investments by assisting management to achieve their business objectives, and 5) monitoring those investments (in particular through an initial public offering).
-Students learn how to develop a market entry plan for entering a specific industry in
+Explores investing in China using a customized, systematic approach based on the best and most current international investment practices.
+Explores the investment process, with a focus on critical steps such as developing a supply of desired investments; evaluating and selecting investments that meet established investment criteria; negotiating and structuring investments; adding value to the investments by assisting management to achieve their business objectives; and monitoring those investments (in particular through an initial public offering).
+Students learn how to develop a market entry plan for entering a specific industry in China.

 CISB 6295 (2).
-DIRECTED STUDY CISB/ENTREPRENEURSHIP.
-Student works directly with a professor on a specific project or projects.
+DIRECTED STUDY IN CISB/ENTREPRENEURSHIP.
+The student works directly with a professor on a specific project or projects.
 Credit is given based upon evaluation by the professor.
 Students are responsible for submitting a proposal to a professor for directed study credit.

 CISB 6485 (4).
 DIRECTED STUDY IN CISB/ENTREPRENEURSHIP.
-Student works directly with a professor on a specific project or projects.
+The student works directly with a professor on a specific project or projects.
 Credit is given based upon evaluation by the professor.
 Students are responsible for submitting a proposal to a professor for directed study credit.